genestack/user-guide/source/doc-odm-user-guide/setup.rst

 - *Non-sharing* — can only view the files shared with the group, however they have no sharing permissions;
 - *Sharing User* — not only have an access to the shared files but also can share data themselves;
 - *Group Administrator* — in addition to the sharing user rights, can invite or remove users and change their privileges.
-  By default, you will be a group administrator of any group that is created by your user.
+  By default, you'll be a group administrator of any group that is created by your user.

 ..
-Learn more about it in the section "Sharing":
+For more information on using groups and sharing files, see the "Sharing" section.

-**Manage groups** application lets you to view the list of groups you are invited in as well as their members, and manange them according to your privileges.
+**Manage groups** application lets you to view the list of groups you are invited in as well as their members, and manage them according to your privileges.

-Click **Manage groups** in the short-cut menu will open the application page.
+Click **Manage groups** in the short-cut menu to navigate to the application page.

 .. image:: images/shortcuts-manage-groups.png
    :scale: 40 %
    :align: center

-If you are an administrator of your organisation, you will see two groups automatically created for you: one group includes all members of your organisation, another one — "Curator" group — includes those members which are granted with additional permissions by the administrator of your organisation.
+If you are an administrator of your organisation, you'll see two groups automatically created for you: one group lists all members of your organisation, another one — "Curator" group — includes those members which are granted with additional permissions by the administrator of your organisation.
 All members of the "Curator" group can approve and unapprove studies.

-If you are not an administrator of your organisation, then on the Manage Group page you will see the group including members of your organisation, their email addresses and roles.
+If you are not an administrator of your organisation, then, on the Manage Group page you'll see the group including members of your organisation, their email addresses and roles.

 .. image:: images/manage-groups-members&curator.png
    :scale: 40 %
    :align: center

-Regardless your role in organisation, if you have no groups yet, you can create a new group by click **Create group**.
+Regardless your role in organisation, if you have no groups yet, you can create one by click **Create group**.
-In the appeared pop-up window you can specify a name for the group.
+In the appeared pop-up window you'll be asked to give the group a name.

 .. image:: images/create-group.png
    :scale: 40 %
    :align: center

 As the new group is created, you can invite other users to join by click on **Add member**.
 You can also delete the created group by click on **Remove group**.